TRIP-Lab/itinerum-mobile-api-docs/source/index.html.md

 ```

 Allows application to send recorded GPS points to the server.
-This endpoint is shared with updates for survey responses and may be combined to a single request.
+This endpoint is shared with updates for survey responses and may be combined into a single request.

 ### HTTP Request